William Henry Dixon (priest)

-William Henry Dixon (1783–1854) was a Church of England clergyman and antiquary.
+William Henry Dixon (2 November 1783 – February 1854) was a Church of England clergyman and antiquary.
+He has strong connections to York.

 Life

 William Henry Dixon, son of the Rev. Henry Dixon, vicar of Wadworth in the deanery of Doncaster, was born at that place on 2 November 1783.
-His mother was half-sister to the poet Mason, whose estates came into his possession, together with various manuscripts by Mason and Gray, some of which were afterwards preserved in the York Minster Library.
+His mother was half-sister to the poet William Mason, whose estates came into his possession, together with various manuscripts by Mason and Thomas Gray, some of which were afterwards preserved in the York Minster Library.

 Dixon attended the grammar schools of Worsborough and Houghton-le-Spring, and in 1801 matriculated at Pembroke College, Cambridge.
 In January 1805 he graduated BA, proceeding MA in 1809, and in 1807 entered into orders.
 His first curacy was at Tickhill, and he successively held the benefices of Mappleton, Wistow, Cawood, Topcliffe, and Sutton-on-the-Forest.
 He became prebendary of Weighton in 1825, canon-residentiary of York in 1831, canon of Ripon in 1836, rector of Etton, and vicar of Bishopthorpe.
 He also acted as domestic chaplain to two archbishops of York.

 Dixon died at York in February 1854.
 According to the Dictionary of National Biography, "In all his offices he worthily did his duty, and endeared himself to his acquaintance.
 He had ample means, which he spent without stint, and he left memorials of his munificence in nearly all the parishes named."